jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The world is always falling apart.
 You know that by now.
 On Mars, on Venus, anywhere—entropy never stops.
 Every animal answers it the same way: build something that lasts long enough to pass on the torch.
 Humans have different toolsets.
 The game is the same.

 Natural selection picks whoever builds faster and contributes more to their ecosystem.
-It simply stopped weighing our bodies when steel, stone, scrolls, and other powerful tools began spreading about two thousand years ago.
-The older adaptations like the skin, eye, and hair colors we inherited are effectively tailbones now.
+I only came across Dr. Reich's work as I was finishing this book, and this finding struck me: selection on the traits he measured was strong in the Bronze Age and has flatlined over the last two thousand years.
+I'm just starting to delve into this new field.
+But as I've argued throughout this book, my reading is that selection didn't stop—it moved from weighing our bodies to weighing our tools, right as powerful technologies like steel, sails, and scrolls took over functions like building, moving, and remembering.
+Our older adaptations, like the skin, eye, and hair colors we inherited, are effectively tailbones now.
 Relics of a world that selected flesh, living inside an ecosystem that selects tools.

-This observation was always there to be realized, like gravity or bacteria in a wound.
+This observation was always there to be realized, like universal gravitation or bacteria in a wound.
 We just haven't built the framework to see it—and that isn't anyone's fault.

 New ideas have always had a hard road.
 Semmelweis begging doctors to wash their hands, Baran begging telephone engineers to make packet-based communication networks.
 Throughout history, entire civilizations fell rather than make and share tools with its members.